 If your visit is during the summer, you can take advantage of picnic tables, a charcoal grill, and even a heated pool (outdoor).
 Nearby are hiking trails and the beach, generally accessible year round except in extreme weather conditions, and Fort Casey State Park, with its lighthouse, bunkers, public beaches, and trails.
 Views of the Straits of Juan de Fuca, the Olympic Mountain range, the Cascades, and the San Juan Islands, available from various locations in the area, will impress.
 This is a beautiful part of Washington State.

-Since we were only staying one night, we didn’t stock in any food, instead opting to head to Coupeville for breakfast.
+Since we were only staying one night, we didn’t stock up on any food, instead opting to head to Coupeville for breakfast.
 It’s about a five-minute drive, try pastries at the Knead and Feed for breakfast, then wander around the historic town.

 The Doctor’s House is probably a bit big for one couple.
 Although we enjoyed time staying there, especially lounging around the gas stove with a glass of wine and a book, the real attraction of a property like this is the comfort and convenience it provides to a family or group.
 The Doctor’s House is perfect for two couples, and with a rollaway bed in one of the bedrooms will accommodate more, but if you have a larger group, consider booking out the entire row of cottages.
 Perfect for a family reunion or other large gathering, renting out the entire row will accommodate 45 people.